 Capitalism began to emerge in the late Middle Ages, when people joined together for example to pay for a ship voyage to trade goods.
 When the ship returned, the goods received were sold and after costs were paid the investors split up whatever profits were made.
 Their investment was called the “capital,” from which comes the word “capitalism.”
-Each person’s certificate of investment was has “stock,” and his profit was his “return on investment.”
+Each person’s certificate of investment was his “stock,” and his profit was his “return on investment.” (footnote 1)

 Before capitalism there had been buying and selling for many thousand years.
 Individual merchants had to use their own money or what they could borrow to obtain the capital they needed to engage in trade or production.
 Capitalism allowed for larger projects by gathering a larger amount of money.
 Before capitalism, large projects had to be financed by kings.

 If there is a need to be met and an expectation of profit, and the provider issues shares to investors with the promise to share the profits with them, that is capitalism.
 The combination of capitalism along with the continuation of single-owner businesses is called the “free enterprise system.”

 The “free enterprise system” is suitable for needs where a profit can be made.
 If there is no expectation of profit, such as a building a public road, then the needs would have to be provided for some other way, perhaps as a gift by a rich donor, but today more likely by citizens combining their funds through a taxation system so that their government representatives would allocate the money to the need.

 As capitalism developed, it took on other features.
 One was the recognition that it was advantageous to have free trade between countries: Adam Smith opined that countries will benefit if they buy certain products from countries that can produce them most efficiently rather than produce them themselves.
 That meant that a country would benefit by getting cheaper products, even if if it spent cash to get them.
 (This replaced mercantilism, in which countries felt they had to get more from other countries than they gave to them.)